lmfit/lmfit-py/doc/fitting.rst

 An important component of a fit is writing a function to be minimized -- the *objective function*.
 Since this function will be called by other routines, there are fairly stringent requirements for its call signature and return value.
-In principle, your function can be any python callable, but it must look like this:
+In principle, your function can be any Python callable, but it must look like this:

 .. function:: func(params, *args, **kws):

-   calculate objective residual to be minimized from parameters.
+   Calculate objective residual to be minimized from parameters.

-   :param params: parameters.
+   :param params: Parameters.
-   :type  params: :class:`Parameters`.
+   :type  params: :class:`Parameters`
-   :param args:  positional arguments.
-Must match ``args`` argument to :func:`minimize`
+   :param args:  Positional arguments.
+Must match ``args`` argument to :func:`minimize`.
-   :param kws:   keyword arguments.
-Must match ``kws`` argument to :func:`minimize`
+   :param kws:   Keyword arguments.
+Must match ``kws`` argument to :func:`minimize`.
-   :return: residual array (generally data-model) to be minimized in the least-squares sense.
+   :return: Residual array (generally data-model) to be minimized in the least-squares sense.
    :rtype: numpy array.
 The length of this array cannot change between calls.